zf-fr/zfr-prerender/README.md

 {
     $request = $event->getRequest();

-    // Check from your cache if you have already the response
+    // Check from your cache if you have already the content
-    // ...
+    // $content = ...

     $response = new Response();
     $response->setStatusCode(200);